Yuiko-tsr/unit-1/Project/project1.md

 ## Proposed Solution
 Design statement:
-I will design and make an electronic ledger for a client who is Ms. Sato, a cryptocurrency trader interested in the emerging market of cryptocurrencies.
-The ledger will be about tracking cryptocurrency transactions and is constructed using the software Python.
-It will take approximately one month to make and will be evaluated according to the criteria outlined in the success criteria, including functionality, usability, and multilingual support.
+I will design and make an **electronic ledger** for a client who is **Ms. Sato**, a **cryptocurrency trader** interested in the **emerging market of cryptocurrencies**.
+The ledger will be about **tracking cryptocurrency transactions** and is constructed using the software **Python**.
+It will take approximately **one month** to make and will be evaluated according to the criteria outlined in the success criteria, including functionality, usability, and multilingual support.

-Binance Coin (BNB) is a cryptocurrency issued by the Binance exchange and trades with the BNB symbol.
+**Binance Coin (BNB)** is a cryptocurrency issued by the Binance exchange and trades with the BNB symbol.
 Binance Exchange is the largest cryptocurrency exchange in the world, with a volume of $8.3 billion as of June 2023.

-Benefits:
+**Benefits:**
 - BNB uses an Auto-Burn system to reduce its total supply to 100,000,000 BNB, which offers greater transparency and predictability to the BNB community.
 - Users of Binance Coin receive a discount in transaction fees on the Binance Exchange as an incentive.
 - Binance Coin is a great utility token because of the current landscape of the crypto world and the progress of Binance.

-Citations
+**Citations**
 - https://www.investopedia.com/terms/b/binance-coin-bnb.asp
 - https://cointelegraph.com/learn/what-is-binance-coin-bnb-and-how-does-it-work
 - https://www.binance.com/en/bnb
 - https://tradersunion.com/interesting-articles/what-is-binance-coin/

-Why Python:
+**Why Python:**
-* User-Friendly Interface: Python allows for the creation of user-friendly, terminal-based interfaces that are intuitive and easy to navigate.
+* **User-Friendly Interface:** Python allows for the creation of user-friendly, terminal-based interfaces that are intuitive and easy to navigate.
 This ensures that Ms. Sato can efficiently manage her cryptocurrency transactions without a steep learning curve.
-* Customization: Python provides the flexibility to tailor the software to Ms. Sato's specific requirements.
+* **Customization:** Python provides the flexibility to tailor the software to Ms. Sato's specific requirements.
 Developers can design the ledger to include the features she needs, such as tracking cryptocurrency amounts, recording transactions, and displaying essential statistics.
-* Data Handling: Python excels at data manipulation and analysis, making it suitable for managing transaction records and providing Ms. Sato with meaningful statistics.
+* **Data Handling:** Python excels at data manipulation and analysis, making it suitable for managing transaction records and providing Ms. Sato with meaningful statistics.
 Python's libraries, such as Pandas and Matplotlib, will enable the software to organize and visualize her transaction data effectively.
-* Ease of Maintenance: Python's clean and readable syntax simplifies software maintenance and updates.
+* **Ease of Maintenance:** Python's clean and readable syntax simplifies software maintenance and updates.
 As Ms. Sato's cryptocurrency preferences evolve, the software can be easily adapted to support new cryptocurrencies or additional features.

 ## Success Criteria
 1. The electronic ledger is a text-based software (Runs in the Terminal).